Want to find anyones email address for free by name alone?

 Here’s what SellHack thinks is Dharmesh Shah’s email address on his personal blog:

 An alternative to SellHack is Clearbit.
-In addition to a lookup tool, Clearbit offers a variety of software that helps you identify and engage with new leads.
+In addition to a lookup tool, Clearbit offers a variety of tools for lead generation and link building that help you identify and engage with new leads.
 And it’s one of the many tools email prospectors should keep in their toolkit.

-Both SellHack and Clearbit are free to use.
+Both SellHack and Clearbit have a free plan and a paid account to use.
 But if you want to make a lot of searches, you’ll have to upgrade to a paid plan.
+The paid plans give you more data about your prospect such as phone numbers, twitter account, social media profile handles, and physical addresses.

 I personally like to use a tool called Interseller as well as AnyMailFinder to find emails associated with a domain.
 My startup JustReachOut, which helps startups find journalists and pitch them daily, uses Interseller to find email addresses for journalists.

-Both Interseller and AnyMailFinder can help you figure out the most commonly used email pattern on the domain.
+Both Interseller and AnyMailFinder can help you figure out the most commonly used email pattern on the domain for a personal website or company domain.
 For example, plugging in HubSpot.com shows that most emails on HubSpot follow this pattern:

-Interseller also has a Chrome extension that finds and verifies email addresses in real time against mail servers, crawled sources, and public APIs.
+Interseller also has a Chrome extension and Chrome plugin that finds and verifies email addresses in real time against mail servers, crawled sources, and public APIs.
+Verified emails means that your email will not bounce when you send a note to this email.

 To confirm whether you’ve got the right email address, you can also use a tool called Email Checker.
 Email Checker scans addresses more than 17 different ways to determine if it’s accurate.
 Just type in the person’s name and company into Email Checker, and it shows if you’ve got the right address.

-It never hurts to triple check your work:
+It never hurts to triple check your work, you do want to make sure you’re contacting the right person.

 After using the verification tool at Interseller, then checking it against Email Checker’s tool, you can go even one step further by using a simple tool called MailTester, which pings an email address and confirms whether it exists or not.